 Cement and Brick Masons: Asbestos Exposure and Mesothelioma

-Asbestos was frequently an ingredient in the dry powder that was mixed with water to create water or cement from 1920 to 1980.
+Asbestos was a common ingredient in the dry powder that was mixed with water to create water or cement from 1920 to 1980.
 It may come mixed in with the powder, or the mason might add fibers on the job site.

-Asbestos was used because it was cheap, added strength, and was heat-resistant.
-It would be especially useful when bricks and mortar were exposed to high heat because of a furnace, or the structure was part of an oven or kiln.
+It was cheap, added strength, and was heat-resistant.
+Asbestos would be especially useful when bricks and mortar were exposed to high heat because of a furnace, or the structure was part of an oven or kiln.
 Asbestos may also be a brick ingredient.

 Asbestos fibers are dangerous when they’re released into the air and inhaled.
 They may get into the lungs where, over years or decades, they may cause cells to mutate and become cancerous.
 Pleural mesothelioma is an asbestos-related cancer of the pleura, a membrane that lines the lungs and chest cavity.